 I followed their Facebook page and began to read the daily posts.
 Once a week, I would read the blog the Reverand posted ahead of the Sunday service.
 I began to research what this faith community stood for and believed in.
 How was it different from the one I was coming from?
 How was it the same?
-Were the differences things that I could live with, or were they going to be deal-breakers?
+Were the differences things that I could live with, or would they be deal-breakers?
 Were they open and affirming, and how did women fit into their leadership?

 What would it be like to be pastored by someone who has walked in my shoes?